 Roaches enjoy the following types of mulch:

 - Bark shavings and chips: Roaches like bark shavings and chips because some roach species are naturally wood-loving insects.
 Roaches eat decomposing wood.
-They reside in the mulch because the bark chips offer them sufficient cover, moisture, and enough area to breed.
+They reside in the mulch because the bark chips offer sufficient cover, moisture, and enough area to breed.

 - Pine straw mulch: Pine straw mulch is similarly prone to cockroaches.
 It supplies roaches with what bark mulch cannot.
 It traps moisture beneath it and serves as a shelter.
 On the other hand, this mulch is great for roaches since it is made of lightweight pine needles that cockroaches can readily dig through.
 One roach species that enjoys living in pine straw mulch is the Smokybrown cockroach.